Charlaine Harris – Living Dead in Dallas (2002)

 The second plotline involves Sookie trying to solve the mystery of who murdered Lafayette, the gay cook from the bar.
 Part of this second storyline involves a creature from Greek mythology, a maenad—one of the handmaiden’s of Dionysus (a true party god!)—and this character, as presented in the novel, is one of my favorites in recent history.
 She is crazy, chaotic, and mysterious—a force of nature, like a little, naked tsunami, covered in blood and leaving bodies in her wake—a truly frightening and entertaining character!

 As I mentioned in my review of the first novel, H.B.O. produced a television show based on the Sookie books, which they called TrueBlood (named after the brand of synthetic blood that many vampires in the series drink.)
 For the 2nd season of the H.B.O. show, the producers chose to change several key elements from the novel.
 Of these changes, two were actual improvements, and the third was a complete tragedy and infuriated me beyond measure.
 The first change, which ended up being extremely significant, was that Lafayette was NOT found dead in the back of a parked cop car at the beginning of the first episode, but instead lives and becomes a major character in the series—and this was a great move, in my opinion.
 The actor who plays Lafayette, Nelsan Ellis, was so charismatic that the producers just couldn’t bring themselves to kill him off!
+[Editor’s note: It grieves me to have to say it, but Ellis has died since I wrote this review.
+He will be missed! —RFY]

-The maenad, who only appears at the very beginning and very end of the novel, becomes a central figure in season two of the TrueBlood series, which seems like it would be a cool thing.
+The maenad, who only appears at the very beginning and very end of Living Dead in Dallas, becomes a central figure in season two of the TrueBlood series, which seems like it would be a cool thing.
 But, unfortunately, the producers of the show had no idea what the fuck a maenad IS, so they just simplified her and turned her into a Satanic priestess.
 (Dionysus, who is a JUSTICE figure in Greek myths, has NOTHING to do with Satanism…) This decision was infuriating and ridiculous, and the only reason I can guess at for the producers to choose to go this direction was so that the show could have a bunch of ritual orgy scenes, which are pretty boring and do nothing to further the plot.
 (It should be noted that the t.v. show ALWAYS has more sex than the books—and that’s saying something because these books are definitely on the EROTIC end of the spectrum.)

 Unfortunately, the long and nonsensical plot involving the priestess in the t.v. show quickly becomes very tedious, and almost makes the 2nd season unwatchable.
 If it weren’t for the pathos injected into the show by the Godric storyline, I would probably never watch that season again.
 As it is, I’ll wait a few years, then give it another try.